 5. SEO Benefits

 This, however, can improve a brand’s SEO.
-What improves a brand’s rank in search engines is the quality of backlinks that come from a respectable source, and this, over time boosts organic traffic.
+A brand’s rank in search engines improves with quality backlinks from reputable sources.
+This increase, over time, boosts organic traffic.

 Challenges of Sponsored Content